Rob Baarts

 Robert Baarts (born February 19, 1969) is a Canadian retired soccer player who played as a forward.
-He is currently the head coach of the New Mexico State University women's soccer team.
+In January 2018, he was named head coach of the New Mexico State University women's soccer team.

 College

 Rob Baarts grew up in Surrey, British Columbia and attended college at the University of Portland.
 He spent four seasons on the Pilot's soccer team under coach Clive Charles.
 When he finished his career at Portland, he had 29 goals and 14 assists.
 Baarts’ highlight with the Pilots came in 1988 when he, Scott Benedetti and Kasey Keller took Portland to the NCAA Final Four where they lost to eventual champions Indiana University.